Have you ever heard someone say that active job seekers – those who are actively in the market looking for job opportunities – are a waste of time?

-The belief seems to be that, ‘If they are looking for a job, then they can’t be any good.’
+Unfortunately the popular belief seems to be that, ‘If they are looking for a job, then they can’t be any good.’

 Instead, recruiters have encouraged organisations to focus on those people who are already in jobs, saying, ‘Focus on the passive talent!
 The best candidates are currently employed!’

-This is a myth and it’s time to destroy it.
+Having spent over 2 decades in the recruitment game, I can honestly say this is a myth and it’s time to destroy it.

 This belief was created, shared and perpetuated by traditional recruiters to justify sky high fees for their work and convince unsuspecting organisations that they needed headhunters (and the associated fees) when really what was needed was a simple job ad.